 When Forced Sale Value is Preferred

-There are certain instances when using forced value is a good idea for a business.
+There are certain instances when using forced sale value is a good idea for a business.
 One of these instances is when the business is troubled and needs to obtain capital within a short time.
-The business will sell its machinery and equipment as-is without having to repair or service them for resale.
-The buyers will purchase the assets at a price that is below the fair market value with the plan of using them in their businesses or servicing them and selling them at a higher price.
+The business will sell its machinery and equipment as-is, without having to repair or service them for resale.
+The buyers will purchase the assets at a price that is below the fair market value, with the plan of using them in their own businesses or servicing them and re-selling them at a higher price.

-Orderly Liquidation Value vs. Forced Liquidation Value vs. Fair Market Value
+Orderly Liquidation Value vs. Forced Sale Value vs. Fair Market Value

-Apart from using the forced sale valuation, appraisers may also use alternative methods of valuation like fair market value and orderly liquidation value.
+Apart from using the forced sale valuation, appraisers may also use alternative methods of valuation such as fair market value and orderly liquidation value.

 Orderly Liquidation Value